Mobile Website Optimization

 - Some will want to read a little more about you and then call

-So what’s the point?
-The design point is to have a call button on any page so that at any instance the result can be the same – contacting you.
+In either case, your design should include a call button on every page so that at any instance the result can be the same – potential clients contact you.

 The most important aspect in all of marketing is to remove all barriers between you and your customers.
 Whether it’s being found in search rankings, being heard above the noise and competition, or overcoming customer objections.
 Whoever removes the most barriers gets the most customers.
 It is simple details such as this that can make people choose you over the competition and it’s imperative we take advantage of ALL these details to best set you up for success.